Get the Open: Our Top 12 Tips for Writing Grabby Subject Lines

 Try a different phrasing of your subject line and see what you come up with, or use the opportunity to call attention to a different attribute of your email.
 Regardless, the phrasing should be fluid and natural.

 When designing for mobile (responsive), try styling it so it hides the pre-header the mobile layout.
 You want this valuable above-the-scroll real estate saved for the email's important body content, not a repeat of what they already read in the inbox.

-Tip #12:Test, test, test!
+Testing your subject lines and figuring out what works for your audience is vital to improving your subject lines.
+Use A/B testing to see what content and formatting your customers prefer.
 Try to find patterns in what your audience responds to, and use whatever data you find to your advantage.